opentext/storyteller/docs/stl/driver.md

 ### Document

-There is always a single `stl:doc` element per requested *Page Layout* and so it does not need a *Document ID* (or other mean to identify the processed document).
+There is always a single `stl:document` element per requested *Page Layout* and so it does not need a *Document ID* (or other mean to identify the processed document).
 If there is a need to include more than one document in a single request then we can introduce an `id` attribute